decentralized-identity/wallet-security/agenda.md

     - gather requirements in a document?
     - comparison table of all wallets?
     - gather wallet implementers and contacts
-    - google spreadsheet?
+    - google spreadsheet
-- vote 1: its good to start at least one work item
+- vote 1: its good to start at least one work item (agreed)
-- vote 2: start with differential credential security concept
+- vote 2: start with work item differential credential security concept (agreed)
     - work item owners: Paul, Keith
     - start with a strawman proposal, continously working on it
-    - google docs?
+    - google docs for easy commenting
-- Dirk, Paul wants to working on device binding
+- Dirk, Paul want to work on device binding

 ## Meeting - 2 November 2021 - (6 PM CET)